-If you lived in Grenada instead of United States, you would:
+If you moved to Grenada from the United States, you would:

 MAKE 73.9% LESS MONEY EVERY YEAR